shravzzv/mailo/README.md

 ## 🧪 Testing the App

-1. Click the **Send Email** button on the landing page. 📧
+1. Click the **Try it out** button on the landing page. 📧
 2. Send an email to the pre-configured address with a clear subject (your question) and detailed body (extra info). 📝
 3. Wait a few seconds. ⏳
 4. Check your inbox—you’ll receive a helpful, AI-generated reply to your query! 📬

-> ⚠️ You cannot reply directly to the AI’s response email yet to continue the conversation—this feature is still in development.
-To ask more questions, please use the recipient’s email provided on the landing page.
+5. You can **reply directly** to the AI’s response email to continue the conversation. 📣

+> 💡 Feel free to keep the conversation going—just hit "Reply" on any AI-generated response.

 ## 🚀 Getting Started